pkgforge-dev/Gnome-Text-Editor-AppImage/README.md

 ## Known quirk

-- Help option only works if `gnome-help` or other similar `.page` viewer is installed on the host's system.
+- Help page only works if `gnome-help` or other similar `.page` viewer is installed on the host's system.